-- Both “marijuana,” and THC are listed; in both Minnesota and federal CSAs.
+Both “marijuana” and THC are listed; in both Minnesota and federal CSAs.

 CBD is not listed in either the Minnesota or the federal CSA, and so is not illegal as CDB.

-- The only commercially feasible sources for CBD are “marijuana,” and to a lesser extent “hemp” – both legally-defined categories of the cannabis plant.
+The only commercially feasible sources for CBD are “marijuana,” and to a lesser extent “hemp” – both legally-defined categories of the cannabis plant.

 Baby step:Increase the THC threshold for hemp from .03 percent to 1.0 percent or more.
 (For example, West Virginia defines hemp as cannabis with a THC concentration of less than 1 percent.)
-This would improve the safety and quality of hemp sourced CBD.
+This would improve the quality of hemp sourced CBD.

 Baby step: Law authorizing and regulating the maximum THC-levels of CBD products, regardless of plant source.

 The Legal Grey Areas

 Since then, the political back-and-forth on marijuana laws over time has resulted in a ragged edge in the laws – legal ambiguities.
 It’s a bit messy, but lawyers are trained to sort out such messes.
 So here we go.

 Restrictive Federal Hemp Research law (“Farm Bills”), vs.

-- federal statutory recognition of State authority, vs.
+federal statutory recognition of State authority, vs

-preemption of State laws, vs.
+preemption of State laws by federal laws, vs

 federal comity or non-enforcement policies (“Appropriations Acts” – no money to enforce; plus local U.S. Attorney discretion).